Geeksltd/MSharp.Docs/Tutorials/18/README.md

 - Checkbox column for list modules
 - Display option for columns
 - Instance accessor for entity types
 - Automated tasks

 ## Requirements

 In this tutorial, we are going to implement a website that manages candidates.
 Users can do CRUD operations on candidates and change their status.
-There are some criteria as below:
+There are some criteria listed below:

-- Every 2 hours if there are any pending candidates, an email should be sent to admin@uat.co to remind them to process the candidates.
+- Application should send a reminder email to *admin@uat.co* if there's any new pending candidates to proceed.
 - Allow the user to select the other columns to view in the list.
-- When a candidate is added initially it should be set to Pending
+- When a candidate is added initially it should be set to *Pending*
+- The candidate status can change during the application lifetime with these conditions:
-- If the candidate is Pending, the status can be changed to anything.
+  - If the candidate is *Pending*, the status can turn into either *Interviewed*, *Offered* or *Rejected*.
-  - If it's Interviewed, it can then become only Rejected or Offered.
+  - If it's *Interviewed*, it can then become only *Rejected* or *Offered*.
-  - If it's Offered, it cannot change.
+  - If it's *Offered*, it cannot change.
-  - If it's Rejected, it cannot change.
+  - If it's *Rejected*, it cannot change.

 ### Candidates